tapioone/docs/docs/manufacturer/cloud-connector/ui/index.md

 # tapio CloudConnector user interface

-Starting with the sdk version TODO, the tapio CloudConnector comes with a browser based user interface that combines and replaces the previously used [Activator UI](../activator) and Diagnostic UI.
+Starting with the SDK version 5.1, the tapio CloudConnector comes with a browser based user interface that combines and replaces the previously used [Activator UI](../activator) and Diagnostic UI.